Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 That is to say I created three intentional errors, but I'm not confident there aren't more.

-Now that you know they're there, can you spot them?
+Now that you know that they're there, can you spot them?

-Would you have spotted them if you just came across this code in a code review?
+Would you have spotted them if you just... came across this code in a review?

 ## TypeScript is JavaScript